btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 * Support all major browsers including IE 6+, Firefox, Chrome, Safari, IOS, Andriod, Opera and more.
 * Font conversion within the plugin interface font uploader.
 * Use uploaded font directly from Editor
-* Supports font format including ttf, otf.
+* Supports font format including ttf, otf, woff.
 The required fonts are converted automatically.
-* Accepts font file upto 10 MB.
+* Accepts font file upto 15 MB.
 * Embed fonts using @font-face css.
 SEO friendly and quick loading.
 * Multiple fonts can be used.
 * Faster load time as your custom fonts are stored on your own server.